digital-futures-academy/js-fundamentals/src/challenge11solution.md

 ``````
 - The program will auto-detect if the given dictionary substitutes all numeric or alphanumeric

+- Program will encode or decode depending on the fileName extension (.txt 2nd argument will encode, .txt.enc 2nd argument will decode)

 -  A dictionary must consist of exactly 97 character substitutions